-A record in apl_domainLabChemistry or apl_algaeExternalLabDataPerSample must have a corresponding record in apl_clipHarvest describing field collection conditions, location, and metadata during sample collection.
-If fieldID is empty in apl_clipHarvest, there will be no additional records in the apl_domainLabChemistry or apl_algaeExternalLabDataPerSample tables.
+A record in apl_biomass or apl_plantExternalLabDataPerSample must have a corresponding record in apl_clipHarvest describing field collection conditions, location, and metadata during sample collection.
+If fieldID is empty in apl_clipHarvest and a samplingImpractical record is entered, there will be no additional records in the apl_biomass or apl_plantExternalLabDataPerSample tables.
 Duplicates and/or missing data may exist where protocol and/or data entry aberrations have occurred; users should check data carefully for anomalies before joining tables.

 apl_clipHarvest.csv - > One record is created for each clip harvest observation.
 If a sample is collected, a fieldID is created in this table and linked in subsequent data tables (biomass.csv).
+If sampling is not possible, a samplingImpractical record is created.

-apl_domainLabChemistry.csv - > One or more records for chemSubsampleID is created for each sampleID processed at the NEON domain lab.
-A sampleID is created for each taxon per location.
+apl_biomass.csv - > If enough material is present for chemical analysis, there will be 1 chemSubsampleID created for each sampleID processed at the NEON domain lab.
+A sampleID is created for each taxon per location, so there may be multiple sampleID records per fieldID.
+If a chemSubsampleID is not created, then there was not enough material for the CN subsample.

-apl_algaeExternalLabDataPerSample.csv - > One record is created for each analytical replicate of each analyte for a sample, resulting in multiple entries per sample.
-Data can be tracked to the fieldData through the parent sampleID or the domainLabChemistry data through sampleID plus analyte plus replicate.
+apl_plantExternalLabDataPerSample.csv - > One record is created for each analytical replicate of each analyte for a sample (apl_biomass.chemSubsampleID), resulting in multiple entries per sample.
+Data can be tracked to apl_biomass through the sampleID = chemSubsampleID, then can be joined with apl_clipHarvest using the fieldID.

 apl_plantExternalLabQA.csv - > The data quality table returns data for the blanks and standards used in the lab analysis.
 This table is filtered by the lab doing the work, and may contain data for analytes used in other data products in addition to the analytes returned in this data product.
-The field batchID is used to connect this table to apl_algaeExternalLabDataPerSample.
+The field batchID is used to connect this table to apl_plantExternalLabDataPerSample.

 asi_externalLabPOMSummaryData.csv - > Summary information for each analytical method are recorded in this table, with startDate and endDate.
-These dates can be used to apply to the data in alg_algaeExternalLabDataPerSample using the fields laboratoryName, analysisDate, and analyte.
+These dates can be used to apply to the data in apl_plantExternalLabDataPerSample using the fields laboratoryName, analysisDate, and analyte.